Ruagit/notifications_api/README.md

 # API - Social Media Notifications

 ## Description

 This a simple Node/TypeScript Express server that exposes three endpoints to fetch, add and update notifications for a fictious social media platform.

 ## How to Setup Locally

 1. Run `npm run install` to install all necessary dependencies
 2. To run the server locally, run `npm run start-dev` and open an API testing application like Postman to test the endpoints listed below.
+3. You can run tests using `npm run test`

 Can be optimised for production use by running `npm run build` followed by `npm run start`.